We had a great response to our webinar last week where I outlined my Top 5 Ways To Pay Less Tax.

 There are limits on what each person can contribute to superannuation.
 The rules are quite complex and you can end up paying more tax if you get it wrong so make sure you speak to your accountant before making additional payments.

 This is my top tip for potentially improving your tax position.
 It still surprises me how many business owners aren’t aware of the impact of having the correct structure on both their tax position and protection of their assets.

 If you own a business or have an investment portfolio, structuring your affairs correctly can significantly reduce the amount of tax you pay and improve your financial position.
 What’s more, if you don’t operate your business in the most appropriate structure, your personal assets such as your home may be exposed to claims by creditors.

 It’s always a good idea to review your current structure annually to make sure that it’s still appropriate for your situation.

-The full webinar recording can be accessed here.
-In addition, we have created an eBook which includes further detail on my Top 5 Ways To Pay Less Tax plus some additional tax saving tips.
+We have created an eBook which includes further detail on my Top 5 Ways To Pay Less Tax plus some additional tax saving tips.

 Interested to Learn More?

 As I mentioned at the beginning, to fully understand which of these tips will be relevant to your circumstances, it’s important to consult with a fully qualified business tax accountant with large firm tax expertise.
 Taggart & Partners offers advice on tax saving tips and other business growth matters, call the expert business accountants Brisbane trusts on 07 3391 1188 with your questions.
 We are always ready to help.